jruels/sre-class/labs/Lab7.md

 ```

 6. Enable Auto-assign public IP
-7. Create a new security group:
+7. Reuse the security group from Lab 1:

    * Allow HTTP (80) and SSH (22)
 8. Create a new key pair if needed